Ben8t/football-analytics/Maps/readme.md

-# Passnetwork with R
+# Passnetwork and Shotmap with R
-Create passnetwork thanks to data from WhoScored.com (Opta) in R with `igraph` and `ggnetwork` libraries.
+Create passnetwork and shotmap thanks to data from WhoScored.com (Opta) in R with `igraph` and `ggnetwork` libraries.

 ## Gather data from WhoScored
 Get the match url directly from WhoScored (Match Centre link on a game webpage)